lovekidchen/sonic/README.md

 # sonic

-Sonic is a lite and high performance hybrid framework, it supports Android and iOS.
+Sonic is a lite and high performance hybrid framework which focus in accelerating H5 page loading speed, it supports Android and iOS.